Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Preliminaries

-\end{itemize} Condition (viii) is primarily used in the proof of Theorem \ref{Theorem5.8} and the subsequent Lemma \ref{Lemma3.0}.
+Condition (vii) is primarily used in the proof of Theorem \ref{Theorem5.8} and the subsequent Lemma \ref{Lemma3.1}.
 This lemma is fundamental for the whole paper.
-Since condition (viii) appears again in quite another but more complex context in Subsection \ref{sec:4:1}, we postpone the discussion of its verifiability to Remark \ref{(10)} below.
+Since condition (vii) appears again in quite another but more complex context in Subsection \ref{sec:4:1}, we postpone the discussion of its verifiability to Remark \ref{10} below.